terraform-viettelidc/terraform-provider-vcloud/website/docs/r/nsxt_dynamic_security_group.html.markdown

 # vcd\_nsxt\_dynamic\_security\_group

-Supported in provider *v3.7+* and VCD 10.3+ with NSX-T backed VDC Groups.
+Supported in provider *v3.7+* and VCLOUD 10.3+ with NSX-T backed VDC Groups.

 Provides a resource to manage NSX-T Dynamic Security Groups.
 Dynamic Security Groups group Virtual Machines based on specific criteria (VM Names or Security tags) to which Distributed Firewall Rules